MaterializeInc/terraform-provider-materialize/docs/resources/connection_aws.md

 ### Read-Only

+- `external_id` (String) The external ID used for trust relationship when assume_role_arn is specified.
+This is a read-only attribute that is automatically generated.
 - `id` (String) The ID of this resource.
 - `qualified_sql_name` (String) The fully qualified name of the connection.